kudosscience/fer_and_ter_model/FURHAT_INTEGRATION_SUMMARY.md

 # Furhat Integration Summary

-## What We've Created
+## What I've Created

-I've successfully created a complete integration of your multimodal emotion recognition system with the Furhat robot.
-Here's what was delivered:
+I've successfully created a complete integration of a multimodal emotion recognition system with the Furhat robot.

-### 🎯 Main Files Created
+### 🎯 Main Files

 1. **`furhat_multimodal_emotion_inference.py`** - Main integration script
    - Complete copy of your multimodal system adapted for Furhat